moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 ## Choose your destination bucket

 The 'destination bucket' is the S3 bucket where transferred files will be delivered.
-Buckets can exist in any Ministry of Justice AWS account, but set up differs depending on ownership.
+Buckets can exist in any Ministry of Justice AWS account, but setup differs depending on ownership.

 There are two options for where to copy your data.